sphamster/bayes/README.md

     }
 }

-// Instantiate your custom tokenizer and pass it to XBayes
+// Instantiate your custom tokenizer and pass it to Bayes
 $tokenizer = new MyCustomTokenizer();
 $classifier = new \Sphamster\Bayes(tokenizer:$tokenizer);